HankB/Linux_ZFS_Root/Debian/README.md

 export BOOT_POOL_NAME=bpool

 export USE_EXISTING_PART=no
-export DRIVE_ID=nvme-eui.00000000
+export DRIVE_ID=nvme-eui.000000000000001000080d02003e9b51
-0000001000080d02003e9b51
 ```

 `ls -l /dev/disk/by-id` will identify disks and partitions. `ip addr` will show the Ethernet device.
 (This process requires Ethernet.)

 The file `env.sh` looks like a shell script but is intended to be copied/pasted into a terminal window.
 It is convenient to edit it to set the desired variables for the target system.

 ### Process

 Boot the Debian Live USB.
 Note that to install using EFI it may be necessary to boot the USB using EFI.

-1. Copy the scripts someplace convenient on the target system.
+1. Copy the scripts to a convenient in the live environment.
 1. Run `initial.sh` to install ssh (so rest of the process can be run by ssh-ing in from another host.)
+1. Identify the required environment variables and edit `env.sh` accordingly.
 1. `sudo` to `root` user.
-1. If installing to a disk partition (vs. the entire drive) the ZFS pool must be configured at or before this point.
-1. Copy/paste `env.sh` to populate some environment variables.
+1. Source `env.sh` to populate the environment variables.
-1. `sudo` to `root` and execute `install_Debian_to_ZFS_root.sh`.
-(Note: Until the debug mods near the end are reverted it is necessary to manually execute the `chroot` command.
+1. Execute `install_Debian_to_ZFS_root.sh`.
-1. Ponder the need for a post-install script and copy/paste commands form the linked instructions and enjoy!
+1. Ponder the need for a post-install script and copy/paste commands from the linked instructions and enjoy!

+## Contributing

+I appreciate any help I can get.
+One down side to this project is that there is no unit testing.
+The only testing I have performed is to execute the script to see if it works.
+Further testing would be fully appreciated.

+My skills with shell scripting are adequate.
+I appreciate suggestion for making the script more robust.

+Feel free to submit pull requests for features or other improvements.
+My inclination is to accept them but I reserve the right to reject any that reduce the usefulness of this script for my purposes or otherwise seem unsuitable.

 ## TODO

-* Decide if I want the post-reboot script to install the desktop.
 * Fully automate the script (Eliminate three interactive commands.)
+* Install to preconfigured ZFS pools.
+* Support encryption.